Timetable for new students

 The examination regulations that apply to your studies are those that were in effect at the time of your enrolment.
 You may transfer to the latest examination regulations upon request.

-- Geography - Prüfungsordnung - fachspez.
+- Geography (in cooperation with the University of Bremen) - Prüfungsordnung - fachspez.
 Anlage (Koop) (Uni Bremen)